codehaus/mapbuilder/sandbox/cameron/gml3/README.txt

  of the Styled Layer Descriptor (SLD) specification.

 * Differentiation of Inner and Outer rings for polygons has not been addressed.

-* Only limited testing has been applied so far.

 GeoDSS for the the OWS4 Testbed
 ===============================